deng-gdb/eurostat-gdp/README.md

 ## Local Machine

-In the project architecture a local machine is used for development purpose and for ssh communication with GCP Compute Engine VM instance.
+In the project architecture a local machine is used in order to create project infrastructure in the Cloud, and for ssh communication with GCP Compute Engine VM instance.

 So, on the local machine the following software should be installed:
 - Python